kkodamakazusa/metahsape_python/README.md

 ## Sample dataset
-This script set are for MEtashape 1.7.0.
+This script set are checked using Metashape pro v1.7.0.
 For ver.2 or later version, script should be edited to run correctly.

 ### Marker conbination